-Your Posture and Lower Back Pain
+Posture and Back Pain

 Problems begin to occur in the lower back if the lordosis is lost for prolonged periods of time.

-Your Posture and your Neck
+Posture and Neck

 It is essential to keep the head aligned with the rest of the spine and to sit back on the top of the shoulders to avoid a postural syndrome.
 Therefore, the cervical spine is not overloaded by the weight of the head and would prevent neck pain.